TheRealNin/ns2-rebirth/mvm.md

 Nin's MvM is powered by the Rebirth project, which includes many changes beyond what you see in the MvM-only part of the mod.
 Below are only the changes that affect the Marine vs Marine gameplay.

+## Update for Nov 29

+* Railgun projectile width changed to 50% of vanilla (changed to 0.15 from  0.3)

 ## Update for Nov 23

 * Grenade Launcher blast radius reduced by 25% from 4.8 meters to 3.6 meters